pay-now/paynow-woocommerce/readme.txt

 Stable tag: 2.4.14
 License: GPLv3

-**pay**now is a secure online payment by bank transfers, BLIK and card.
+**pay**now is a secure online payment by bank transfers, BLIK and card

 == Description ==
 **pay**now gives you a free registration and only 0.95% commission.